-Historically, the study corridor is located on part of Lots 12 to 15, between the road allowance for Concessions III and IV, in the former Township of Nelson, Halton County.
+Historically, the study corridor is located on part of Lots 10 and 11, Concession I and II, in the former Township of Nelson, Halton County.
 The atlas depicts several property owners/residents and historic features adjacent to the study corridor (Table 2).
 It should be noted, however, that not all features of interest were mapped systematically in the Ontario series of historical atlases, given that they were financed by subscription, and subscribers were given preference with regard to the level of detail provided on the maps.
 Moreover, not every feature of interest would have been within the scope of the 1877 atlas.